yy2792/RQD_Liq/README.md

 look at that tranche instance, pull the information for the associated fund, consider the restrictions and give out settlement date projection.

-The method tranche_level_project is given, when given a decision date, the method will give all the projections for settlement date and cash flow redemption value. result is a list of dictionary as in the json file.
+For the method tranche_level_project, when given a decision date, the method will give all the projections for settlement date and cash flow redemption value. result is a list of dictionary as in the json file.